It is fairly common for movies to become television series and vice versa in

 laments having an infant prone to awakening at 6 am or two young women window

-of the film by offering the best possible video and audio possible.
+by offering the best possible video and audio possible.